Event Neural Networks: Event Networks

 \subsection{Building Event Networks}

 So far, we have considered the design and characteristics of individual event neurons.
-In this section, we broaden our perspective to layers and networks.
-A ``layer'' is any atomic tensor operation (\eg a convolution).
-By this definition, the functions $g$ and $f$ as defined in \autoref{sec:building_event_neurons} correspond to two different layers.
-We define three new layer types. \begin{itemize} \item Accumulator layer: Consists of a state vector $\bm{a}$ containing $a$ variables of all neurons in the layer \item Gate layer: Contains state vectors $\bm{b}$ and $\bm{d}$ containing $b$ and $d$ variables for all neurons in the layer \item Buffer layer: Stores inputs in a state vector $\bm{x}$ for future use by the subsequent layer; required before non-pointwise, nonlinear layers (\eg, max pooling) \end{itemize} The state vectors $\bm{a}$, $\bm{b}$ and $\bm{d}$ are updated using vectorized versions of the rules in \autoref{eq:neuron_update}.
+In this section, we broaden our view and consider layers and networks.
+A ``layer'' is an atomic tensor operation (e.g., a convolution).
+By this definition, $g$ and $f$ as defined in \autoref{sec:building_event_neurons} correspond to two different layers.

+We define three new layer types.
+An \emph{accumulator layer} consists of a state vector $\bm{a}$ that contains the $a$ variables for a collection of neurons.
+A \emph{gate layer} contains state vectors $\bm{b}$ and $\bm{d}$ and the transmission policy.
+A \emph{buffer layer} stores its inputs in a state vector $\bm{x}$ for future use by the next layer; this is required before non-pointwise, nonlinear layers like max pooling.
+The state vectors $\bm{a}$, $\bm{b}$ and $\bm{d}$ are updated using vectorized versions of the rules in \autoref{eq:neuron_update}.
 An accumulator layer converts its input from delta-based to value-based, whereas a gate converts from value-based to delta-based.
-Gates also restrict the flow of updates through the network by applying a transmission policy (see \autoref{sec:transmission_policies} for further discussion of transmission policies).

-To create an EvNet, we insert gates and accumulators into a pretrained network such that linear layers receive delta-based inputs and nonlinear layers receive value-based inputs (\autoref{fig:building_event_networks}).
-We then place a gate at the beginning of the network and an accumulator at the end.
+To create an EvNet, we insert gates and accumulators into a pretrained network such that linear layers receive delta inputs and nonlinear layers receive value inputs (\autoref{fig:building_event_networks}).
+Note that residual connections do not require any special treatment -- in an EvNet, residual connections simply carry deltas instead of values.
+These deltas are added or concatenated to downstream deltas when the residual branch re-joins the main branch (like in a conventional network).

+We place a gate at the beginning of the network and an accumulator at the end.
 At the input gate, we use pixel values instead of $f(a)$ and update $b$ and $d$ at every timestep.
 At the output accumulator, we update $\bm{a}$ sparsely but read all its elements at every frame.
-Throughout the model, the functions computed by the preexisting layers (the $f$ and $g$) remain the same, so it is not necessary to re-train the network.
+Throughout the model, the functions computed by the preexisting layers (the $f$ and $g$) remain the same.

-Although \autoref{fig:building_event_networks} illustrates the conversion of an entire network, it is also possible to convert isolated portions of a network.
-For example, in our experiments, we exclude one of the HDRNet subnetworks (the guidemap network) from conversion to maximize the output quality \cite{gharbi2017Deep}.